 To celebrate seventy years of The House of Dior, the National Gallery of Victoria hosted an exclusive exhibition of Dior Haute Couture from 1947 to 2017.
-The exhibition was laid out like a timeline, beginning with the classic silhouettes and modest designs of the 1940’s all the way through to the visionary creations for the modern era.
-While tracing the history of the luxury fashion house there was a noticeable fluctuation of style as you progressed through the exhibition, from the iconic designs of Christian Dior himself, to Yves Saint Laurent, John Galliano, and the first female head designer, Maria Grazia Chiuri.
-While times inevitably change and fashions evolve, Dior always seems classic no matter how outlandish or bold, remaining eternally trés chic forever and always.
+The exhibition was laid out like a timeline, beginning with the classic silhouettes and simple designs of the 1940’s all the way through to the experimental avant-garde designs of the modern era.

+There was a noticeable fluctuation of style as you progressed through the exhibition.
+From the iconic designs of Christian Dior himself, to Yves Saint Laurent, John Galliano, and the first female head designer, Maria Grazia Chiuri.
+While times have inevitably changed and fashions evolved, the structure and silhouette of Dior designs transcend time.
+Dior has a classic aesthetic no matter how outlandish or bold, eternally trés chic forever and always.

-Apart from the spectacular chandeliers hanging throughout the exhibit, each display is centred solely around the clothing, the true stars of the show.
+Apart from the elaborate glittering chandeliers hanging throughout the exhibit, each display was centred around the dresses – the true stars of the show.
 The intricacies of the designs were accentuated by the fact that you could get up close to most of the designs.
-The very special ones were safely guarded behind glass, but a vast majority were at arms length – just no touching allowed.
+Although, the very special ones were safely guarded behind glass, but a vast majority were at arms length – just no touching allowed.

 Seriously though, every piece was made with such precision and expert craftsmanship.
 There was not a single pearl or bead out of place, nor a stitch in sight, every design was a true feat of inspired artistry, imagination, and creative engineering.

 The House of Dior: Seventy Years of Haute Couture

 National Gallery of Victoria